linklayer/cantact-fw/README.md

 Your Linux distribution may also have a prebuilt package for `arm-none-eabi-gcc`, check your distro's repositories to see if a build exists.

-- If you have a CANable device, compile with `make INTERNAL_OSCILLATOR=1`.
+- If you have a CANable device, you can compile using `make`.
-- If you have a CANtact device, you can compile using `make`.
+- If you have a CANtact or other device with external oscillator, you can compile using `make INTERNAL_OSCILLATOR=1`

 ## Flashing with the Bootloader